 - Murphy, et al, “Chronic adolescent delta9-tetrahydrocannabinol treatment of male mice leads to long-term cognitive behavioral dysfunction which is prevented by concurrent cannabidiol treatment,” Cannabis Cannabinoid Res., 2017, 2(1):235-246.

 - Deiana, et al, “Medical use of cannabis: a new light for schizophrenia?”
 Drug Test Analysis, 2013, Jan., (5)1:46-51

 May 2, 2018

-With the advent of a wider use of cannabinoids in neurological disease compared to previously, attention hyperactivity deficit disorder has arisen as one of the possible disorders where patients may benefit.
+With the advent of a wide use of cannabinoids in neurological disease compared to previous times, attention hyperactivity deficit disorder has arisen as one of the possible disorders where patients may benefit.
 Because it starts in childhood, questions arise whether it may be applied to the pediatric patients with ADHD.
 If so, what are the long-term consequences on the developing brain?

 Effect of cannabis in ADHD and on the brain

 There is a paucity of literature on cannabis use in children with ADHD, most have been on adults.
 There are some recent clinical trials and its use in adult patients with ADHD.
 In a recent study on ADHD in adults, 30 patients were studied, 15 were in the placebo-controlled group and 15 were given Sativex oromucosal spray (combination CBD:THC).
 There was no statistical difference in cognitive performance although the score patterns on those on Sativex were higher.
 There was some improvement in attention.
 There was a significant improvement in emotional lability and hyperactivity (p=0.3).
 This implies that cannabinoids may play a role in adult ADHD (1).